-Our loans have various covenants which include restrictions to changes in management and ownership of the vessels, additional indebtedness and mortgaging of vessels without lenders' consent, the sale of vessels, as well as minimum requirements regarding the hull cover ratio and corporate liquidity.
-We have no restrictions in the distribution of dividends or any other distribution of profits or assets from our shipowning subsidiaries to us if the loan covenants are satisfied.
+Our loans have various covenants such as minimum requirements regarding the hull ratio cover (the ratio of fair value of vessel to outstanding loan less cash in retention accounts) and restrictions as to changes in management and ownership of the vessel shipowning companies, distribution of profits or assets (i.e. limiting dividends in some loans to 60% of profits, or, not permitting dividend payment or other distributions in cases that an event of default has occurred), additional indebtedness and mortgage of vessels without the lender's prior consent, sale of vessels, maximum fleet-wide leverage, sale of capital stock of our subsidiaries, ability to make investments and other capital expenditures, entering in mergers or acquisitions, minimum cash balance requirements and minimum cash retention accounts (restricted cash).
 If we are found to be in default of any covenants we might be required to provide supplemental collateral to the lenders, usually in the form of restricted cash.
 Increases in restricted cash required to satisfy loan covenants, would reduce funds available for investment or working capital and could have a negative impact on our operations.
 If we cannot correct any violated covenants, we might be required to repay all or part of our loans, which, in turn, might require us to sell one or more of our vessels under distressed conditions.
-We are not in default of any credit facility covenant as of December 31, 2007.
+We are not in default of any credit facility covenant as of December 31, 2008.